biodivdev/dwc/README.md

      (comment "all options are optional, any combination is valid") (comment "comes back as {:records [{recordhere}] :summary {:total 1000 :start 10 :limit 30 :end false}}"))

+#### Applying fixes

+    (use 'dwc.fixes)

+    (fix-id occurrence)
+    (comment "tries to generate an occurrenceID, if not present, based on institution+collection+number")

+    (fix-coords occurrence)
+    (Comment "trie to convert degree latitude longitude fields into decimalLatitude and decimalLongitude")

+    (-fix-> occurrence)
+    (comment "apply all fixes, in single or vector of occurrences")

+#### Validation

+    (use 'dwc.validation)

+    (validate occurrence)
+    (comment "tries to validate occurrence based on information of http://rs.tdwg.org/dwc/terms/")

 ### From Java

 Soon